OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Multi-Tenancy

 This section describes how to use Octopus to manage deployments of your applications to multiple end-customers.
+You can see a Webinar on Multi-Tenanted deployments with Octopus Deploy on [Youtube](https://www.youtube.com/watch?v=qsHSosC3GmA)

 Consider the following scenario: